-As financial institutions continue to comply with "Check 21" and invest in their check processing infrastructure, we expect a shift to digital imaging products from traditional paper processing systems.
-The impact of this shift is anticipated to result in lower revenue for 2006 and lower operating income for this business due to the high margins associated with traditional check processing equipment.
+As financial institutions continue to invest in their check processing infrastructure related to Check 21, we expect a shift to digital imaging products from traditional paper processing systems.
+The impact of this shift is anticipated to result in lower revenue for 2007 and lower operating income for this business due to the high margins associated with traditional check processing equipment.